Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 Of course, it's best practice not to rely on backwards compatibility

 workarounds.
-From the perspective of WORKSPACE
+From the perspective of module extensions and legacy WORKSPACE

 Separate Bazel module compatible dependencies from non-module dependencies¶